 The law requires every driver to stop and remain at the scene of an accident that involves injury or property damage.
 Drivers should exchange identifying information and contact the police.
 The officer who arrives at the scene will prepare an accident report and might decide to write citations for traffic law violations.
 Unfortunately, some drivers try to avoid the consequences of their careless driving by leaving the scene.
 Pedestrians and bicyclists are the victims of more than half of all hit-and-run accidents in Georgia.

 Drivers commit a serious crime when they knowingly leave the scene of an accident without stopping and discharging the duties imposed by law.
-Fortunately, a car accident lawyer, like a car accident lawyer in Georgia, can often help accident victims recover compensation even if the driver flees from the scene of the accident.
+Fortunately, a car accident lawyer can often help accident victims recover compensation even if the driver flees from the scene of the accident.

 Penalties for Hit and Run